 This program is ideal for students who want to earn college credit, challenge themselves academically and explore courses in a specific major or subject.

 High School Summer Scholars live on campus in one of our top-ranked, air-conditioned residence halls.
 In addition to course work, High School Summer Scholars participate in specialized college readiness, community building, and academic support activities.

-The High School Summer Scholars Program is a five-week program.
-2022 dates will be announced by October 1.
+The High School Summer Scholars Program is a five-week program from July 17-August 19, 2022.